In his beloved Stockholm, Uwern Jong takes time out of his sight-seeing itinerary to sit down and enjoy a traditional, Swedish fika.

 There are two things I love that I know are bad for me when in abundance.
 Ok, you got me, there are more than just two things; but in this particular case, I’m talking coffee and cake.
 Being the self-confessed caffeine-and-carb-phile that I am, the one thing that really caught my attention when I first visited Stockholm was the sheer volume of ‘konditori’ (small, boutique coffee shops) that existed on every turn, in every part of the city.
 I observed Stockholmers young and old spending a part of their afternoons partaking in this very social phenomenon called ‘fika’.

 Fika is a coffee break, literally translating as ‘to take coffee’.
-It was derived from a 19th century Swedish back-slang, reversing the word ‘kaffi’ – as to why, I’m not sure, but I was surprised to learn that Stockholm has one of the most concentrated coffee drinking populations in the world, Sweden being a top ten country for coffee consumption.
+It was derived from a 19th-century Swedish back-slang, reversing the word ‘kaffi’ – as to why, I’m not sure, but I was surprised to learn that Stockholm has one of the most concentrated coffee-drinking populations in the world, Sweden being a top ten country for coffee consumption.
 Fika is accompanied by eating pastry or cake, ‘fikabröd’.
-The Stockholmers claim ‘Kanelbullar’, the light, flaky cinnamon rolls, are native to the city, but Swedes from other part of the country would beg to differ.
+The Stockholmers claim ‘Kanelbullar’, the light, flaky cinnamon rolls, are native to the city, but Swedes from other parts of the country would beg to differ.

 I even found that fika has become part of the urban vocabulary.
 I had heard of ‘fikarast’ (a quick non-time-specific coffee break) or ‘fikapaus’ (an even quicker espresso-style break, usually an excuse to go out for a minute); but now I also know what a ‘fikadate’ (surely you understand that one) is, and my personal favorite, the ‘fikablok’ (translated as “you’re nice, but why don’t we just be friends and have coffee”).